jackdesert/jackdesert.github.io/_posts/2014-03-12-pry-on-heroku.md

 To get pry-debugger up and running on Heroku is almost the same as setting up the same for local development.

 Add the 'pry-debugger' and 'pry-rails' gems to your gemfile for all groups where you want it accessible.
+(If running Ruby 2.x, use the pry-byebug gem instead of pry-debugger)

     group :staging, :production, :development, :test do
       gem 'pry-debugger'